gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ## Heat Template Version

-The template version follows a strict pattern and defines what commands are available to use.
+Template versions have cannot be chosen arbitrarily as they have fixed specifications which define what commands are available to use.

-You can use the following versions, although it is recommended to use the latest
+You can use any of the following versions, although we recommended using the latest one:
-one:

 - 2013-05-23
 - 2014-10-16